hrishikeshs/writings/just-use-ai.md

 bullshit, or the second favorite thing: an e-commerce website with product catalog listing.
 The examples they use are trivial.
-Their examples don't include anything - no authentication, no caching, no feature-flags, no tracking, no complexs tate management on the client, no nothing..
+Their examples don't include anything - no authentication, no caching, no feature-flags, no tracking, no complex state management on the client, no nothing..

 If all you want to do is generate a marketing website or a static site, just just something like markdown and be done with it.
 Use wix or squarespace and